 You can open a TCX file in a variety of mapping and workout-tracking programs.
 For example, you can upload a TCX file to Strava (Web) or Garmin Connect (Web) to view the workout data it contains.
 You can also open a TCX file in the desktop versions of Google Earth (cross-platform), though Google Earth will show you only the running or biking route a TCX file contains.

 TestComplete Script Extension Package

-A TCX file is a script extension package used by SmartBear TestComplete, a program used to automate the testing of the UI of an application.
+A TCX file may also be a script extension package used by SmartBear TestComplete, a program used to automate the testing of the UI of an application.
 It contains files used by a script extension, which include an .XML file, .VBS and/or .JS files, a .CHM file, .PNG, and .BMP files.
 TCX files are compressed in Zip format and may store files for multiple script extensions.

 Script extensions add customized functionality to TestComplete similarly to plugins but are easier to create in TestComplete.
 They allow you to customize automated tests that can be performed on your application.
 The script extensions can be used for creating custom record-time actions, scripting objects, design-time actions, keyword test operations, and operations on test results.

 - A description.xml file that contains metadata about the script extensions included in the TCX package.

 - VBS or JS script files that contain the actions, operations, and objects that make up the extension.